 Step 1 Media & Markets - You may bypass this step and retrieve by default data for all available media and the entire market.
 Optionally, you may select specific media by highlighting items in the list and moving them to the box on the right.
 You may also click the Market tab to select specific metro area markets in the U.S.

 Step 2 Time Period - Under Select Time Period you may Specify Time Period and define a range of dates up to five years long.
-The year 2009 is the earliest year for which we have access to data in Ad$pender.

 NOTE: If you wish to see the data in your report itemized by year be sure to also click Select Multiple Time Periods on the right of the Time Period screen and follow the steps..